Commissioning Hard Edge glass art explained

 Bringing your design to life, from cutting to kiln, is both complex and fascinating.

-While it’s being made you’ll see videos to show progress, and also to double check you’re happy with the way things are developing.
+While it’s being made you’ll be sent images showing progress, and to check you’re happy with the way things are developing.

 “OMG I could watch this for hours!
 Absolutely love it!”